 -

-The patience of the projectile point
+The year of the sycamore

 -